 - Over 9.6 million of these households make less than $15,000 a year, including seniors and people working taxing but low-paying jobs like home health care workers and hospitality workers—people we see, interact with, and depend on every day.
 What’s left over after rent can’t cover groceries, child care, medicine, transportation, or other essentials.

 By bringing together some of our country’s leading foundations, we believe we can begin to turn the curve on this issue.

-In 2016, eight national foundations formed Funders for Housing and Opportunity, a collaborative dedicated to tackling housing affordability and opportunity: Annie E. Casey Foundation, The Ford Foundation, Bill and Melinda Gates Foundation, The Kresge Foundation, The John D. and Catherine T. MacArthur Foundation, Melville Charitable Trust, Oak Foundation, J. Ronald Terwilliger Foundation for Housing America’s Families.
+In 2016, eight national foundations formed Funders for Housing and Opportunity, a collaborative dedicated to tackling housing affordability and opportunity: Annie E. Casey Foundation, The Ford Foundation, Bill and Melinda Gates Foundation, The Conrad N. Hilton Foundation, The Kresge Foundation, The John D. and Catherine T. MacArthur Foundation, Melville Charitable Trust, Oak Foundation, J. Ronald Terwilliger Foundation for Housing America’s Families.
 These foundations make up the steering committee of the collaborative.
-Staff support for the collaborative over its first year has been provided by PolicyLink, serving as the project manager, and the National Housing Conference, The Urban Institute, and Hattaway Communications are supporting the work of the collaborative.
+Staff support for the collaborative over its first year has been provided by PolicyLink, serving as the project manager, and the National Housing Conference, The Urban Institute, and Hattaway Communications provided technical support and expertise.

 The Melville Trust’s Role